 Amar is a graduate of Loyola Law School and is licensed to practice in both Texas and California.
 He received his Bachelor of Science from Houston Baptist University in 2000.
 Before joining Berg Plummer Johnson & Raval, LLP in 2017, Amar was a partner at Plummer | Raval.
 Before that, Amar began his career in Houston with Plummer & Associates in 2004.

-- Link to panel oral argument:
+- Link to panel oral argument by Mr. Raval:

-- Link to panel oral argument:
+- Link to panel oral argument by Mr. Raval:

 - 2017, Prashant v.
-Liberty Life Assurance Company of Boston, et al, No. 4:16-CV-1459 (S.D.
+Liberty Life Assurance Company of Boston, et al, No. 4:16-CV-1459, 2017 WL 10109450 (S.D.
 Tex.
 Feb.
-22, 2017): Court ruled that Texas law applies to because Texas wants to, and should be able to, regulate the insurance policies sold to its citizens.
-Texas ban on discretionary clauses in insurance policies is enforceable.
+22, 2017): Court ruled that the Texas ban on discretionary clauses in insurance policies is enforceable because Texas should be able to regulate the insurance policies sold to its citizens.

 - 2017, represented claimant in confidential arbitration between former husband and wife over post-divorce asset distribution.
 Settled favorably on eve of hearing.